Below are answers to some of the most frequently asked questions about bidding.Expand all Collapse all

 - Click Save.

 To end your partnership with a bidding ad source, you’ll need to work directly with the ad source.

 Revenue from most bidding ad sources will be paid through AdMob.
 Some ad sources will pay the bidding revenue to you directly.
 These ad sources are called direct pay.

 When you add a direct pay ad source in AdMob, you’ll be asked to acknowledge that the ad source will pay you directly.
 Check your agreement with the direct pay ad source for more details.

 Networks that can participate in bidding

 The network with whom you have a deal can participate in bidding auctions alongside other ad sources.
 The highest bid will be placed in the mediation waterfall based on its eCPM value, whether or not it’s the network with whom you have a deal.

 If the network doesn’t place a bid in the bidding auction, it can still be called in the mediation waterfall.
 If the network places a bid and doesn’t win, it will not be called again in the mediation waterfall.

 Networks that don’t participate in bidding

 The winning bid from a bidding auction is placed in the waterfall according to its eCPM value.
 If your network deal has a higher eCPM than the winning bid, it will be called first.
 If the network doesn't have an ad to serve, the ad source with the winning bid will serve the ad.

-When you see that an ad source is not responding with bids for your inventory, this is a possible indicator of many different issues with serving.
+When you find that an ad source is not responding with bids for your inventory, this is a possible indicator of many different issues with serving.
 It could be that the request lacks the signals acquired via the most current version of the ad source’s client SDK (which must be installed on your app).
 It can also be that you haven’t installed the latest version of the GMA SDK.
 Or, it could be due to other reasons that are ad source and configuration specific.